QI2lab/merfish3d-analysis/docs/workflow.md

 Global registration follows the multiview-stitcher registration and fusion workflow using the stage positions stored in the datastore as the starting geometry.
 The registration step refines global tile transforms on CPU.
 The fusion step writes directly to OME-Zarr with the CPU backend.
+Fiducial fusion preserves Z spacing and downsamples each lateral axis by `round(z_spacing / lateral_spacing, 1)` for the segmentation grid.
+Its maximum-Z OME-TIFF uses the same downsampled grid.
+The fused spacing is saved and used to transform Cellpose pixel ROIs into global coordinates; mask metadata records the actual scale relative to the native tiles.
 The full global stage can be rerun on an existing locally registered datastore with `uv run qi2lab-preprocess /path/to/experiment --global-registration-only`.